Deltares-research/SPUIS/docs/source/tutorial.rst

 Defining the slices
 -------------------
-The geometry of the discharge sluice is defined by dividing it into slices in the longitudinal direction of the sluice.
+The geometry of the discharge sluice is defined by dividing it into sections in the longitudinal direction of the sluice.
 All changes in the lateral profile should be captured by a slice.
 The entire geometry can be defined using a minimum of 2 and a maximum of 50 slices.
 The first entry is the number of slices used to schematize the discharge sluice.
 We need seventeen slices to capture the geometry of discharge sluice Bath (areas shaded in grey have a ceiling):

 .. code-block:: none